 Here’s how to compliment, don’t comment.

+Here comes that music bit we talked about earlier.
 Just like a good song, good conversations have rhythm.
 So give yourself a few beats before you respond, and make sure you vary the length of your notes just like beautiful music does.

 - Vary the volume of the vowels in your sentence.